 Signature Contract Lacrosse Head: Beautiful Balance for Transition

-When I played lacrosse in high school and college, I was a transition prone LSM who was always looking to get the ball up and out.
-Finding the right lacrosse head for defending and getting ground balls that could then still be a great offensive threat was a challenge.
-I wish that I had a Signature Contract back then because this lacrosse head is really a blank canvas that allows you to play the type of lacrosse position you want to play with confidence.
+When I played lacrosse in high school and college, I was a transition-prone LSM who always looked to get the ball up and out.
+Finding the right lacrosse head for defending and getting ground balls that could then still be a tremendous offensive threat was a challenge.
+I wish I had a Signature Contract back then because this lacrosse head is a blank canvas allowing you to play the type of lacrosse position you want to play confidently.

 For LSMs like my former self, a Signature Contract offers you the ability to get either a high lacrosse pocket or a mid lacrosse pocket with any type of release.
 Your preference of pocket paired with the scoop on the Contract will serve you well on the wings and in loose ball situations because you can really corral the ball with this lacrosse head.
 And the stiffness needed for throwing pokes on a hot day and not having your lacrosse head fold up on you is there too.
 So once you take the ball away, scoop it up, and are pushing transition up field, the Signature Contract is an offensive-forward head too that can be used to rip the long bomb or dish it on the break.

 If you aren’t a defender, the Contract is also an awesome option for lacrosse players trying to dodge, feed, or score.
 With the ability to string a high, mid, or even low pocket in the Signature Contract, you can get anything you want with any release you’re looking for.
 That type of range, plus the slightly wide face shape that’s paired with a channeling flare, gives the Signature Contract unlimited deadly options on the offensive end.
 And, that width makes the Contract a comfortable option for youth lacrosse players without sacrificing control.

 Don’t Put the Contract in A Box, Use It in Box Lacrosse